iheartradio/kanaloa/docs/src/main/tut/docs/features.md

 ## Backpressure

-The main feature of Kanaloa is to, as a reverse proxy, exert backpressure for a service during traffic overflow.
+The main feature of Kanaloa is to, as a reverse proxy, exert backpressure for a service during oversaturated traffic.
 Take the following example, the incoming traffic grows to 200 requests/second, while the capacity remains at 100 requests/second.
 Kanaloa will reject the excessive 100 requests/second and let the service handle the other 100 requests/second with optimal speed.
 ![backpressure](../img/backpressure.png)